WD40Drinker/float-instructions/README.md

 ## This is the repo for the code for the mini-float competition
-The final code for the sub should be named "float_side" The code for the bluetooth controller should be named "bluetooth_code" A test program to find steps depending on an increment should be named "step_finder"
+The final code for the sub should be named "float_side" The code for the bluetooth controller should be named "bluetooth_code"